Quantum chaos and H\'enon-Heiles model: Dirac's variational approach with Jackiw-Kerman function: Conclusions

 The work is supported in part by the Ministry of Science and Technology (MoST) of the Republic of China under Grant MOST 110-2112-M-032-011.
-We thank Prof. Hans-Thomas Elze for bringing Ref. \cite{BE} to our attention.
+We thank H.-Th.
+Elze for bringing our attention to Ref.\,[32].